Museum of Hamburg History: Interior and contents

 The museum has many artifacts preserved by the Society of Hamburg History founded in 1839.
 The Petri portal from Hamburg's St. Petri Church, built in 1604, was built into the museum courtyard in the 1990s.

 The museum is known for having miniature scale models that show the history of the port.
-It is also a site for the club MEHEV, and the museum as one of the largest scale model railroads.
+It is also a site for the club MEHEV, and the museum has one of the largest scale model railroads.